atomap-dev/atomap/doc/contribute.rst

    Write a short but clear commit message.
    Such as "Fixed typos in docstring in sublattice".
 6. Push your commit ``git push origin FixTypos``.
-   This synchronizes the changes you have done to your forked remote version on GitLab.
+   This synchronizes the changes you have done to your forked remote version on GitHub.
 7. When you are ready to add the branch to the Atomap development version, make a request for merging the commit into Atomap.

 You move from branch to branch with the ``git checkout branch_name`` command.